 How Technology Has Evolved to Protect Business Data

 The evolution of technology has massively changed how businesses protect their data.
-From the early days of simple password protection to the sophisticated, multi-layered security systems of today, the journey of technological advancement in data protection is marked by continuous innovation and adaptation to new threats.
+From the early days of simple password protection to the sophisticated, multi-layered communication security systems offered by companies like https://www.mailspec.com/ today, the journey of technological advancement in data protection is marked by continuous innovation and adaptation to new threats.

 Early Beginnings: Basic Passwords and Firewalls